ccbogel/QualCoder/README.md

 ### Windows

 You have two options, see Releases link on the right-hand side of this page:
 - Newer releases contain an **exe file** created on Windows 11.
-Double-click to run, it takes up to 20 seconds to start.
+Double-click to run, it takes 20 seconds to start.
-- Since version 3.6, there will also be a **Windows installer** available at the release page.
+- Since version 3.6, there are **Windows installers** available on the release page.

 On first use of the exe, Windows may ask you to allow to run QualCoder.
 This is because it is from an unknown publisher.
 It costs a lot of money to get a trusted publisher certificate - so that will not be possible for the foreseeable future.
 If you are uncomfortable with these warnings install from the source as detailed next.